burcakotlu/GLANET/docs/source/tutorial.rst

 	6. Load *UserDefinedLibraryInputFile.txt* under  *~path/to/GLANET Folder/Data/demo_input_data/UserDefinedLibrary/* as User Defined Library Input File.

-	In this input file, you list the file/s that you want to add into library.
-	With an header line at the top, in each row of this input file, there are 4 columns separated by tab.

-		* *Header Line describes the 4 columns in this input file.*

-		|	![1.
-Column: FilePath_FileName]	[2.
-Column: ElementType]	[3.
-Column: ElementName]	[4.
-Column: Optional Column for considering window around summit in case of TF Data]

-		* *In the first column*
-		Provide the path to the file including file name, these files can be of type bed, narrowPeak, pk or any text file having genomic intervals with their chr name, start position and end position separated by tab character in each row.

-		* *In the second column*
-		Supply the element type e.g.: TF for transcription factors or HISTONE for histone modifications (TF or HISTONE are just examples, you name it),

-		* *In the third column*
-		Provide the specific name of this element in each file.
-Important point is that each file must consist of same element's genomic intervals. e.g.: CTCF_GM12878 or H3K27ME3_GM12878.

-		* *In the fourth column*
-		Provide this column for just considering window around summit in bps for narrowPeak files.
-Fourth column is optional.

-	Please be aware that you have to update the absolute path to these files in UserDefinedLibraryInputFile.txt.
-	These sample files are stored under  ~path/to/GLANET Folder/Data/demo_input_data/UserDefinedLibrary/TranscriptionFactors directory.
-	Please update the absolute path of these files accordingly.

 	7. Choose *0-based coordinates (End Exclusive)* as User Defined Library Data Format.
-	Important point is that all the file/s listed in User Defined Library Input File must have same data format.
-	Supported data formats are 0-based or 1-based coordinates, where end coordinates can be either exclusive or inclusive.
-	Choose 0-based coordinates (End Exclusive) for bed, narrowPeak and pk files.

 	8. Check *Perform Enrichment* Check Box.